techfromsage/aspire-moodle-integration/2.x-activity-module/README.md

 If you need help with any of the settings here, please contact [support@talis.com](mailto:support@talis.com) with screen shots of the above settings pages.

+## Performance tips

+When using large numbers (greater than 5) inline lti resources on a single course page it is recommended that they do not default to expanded.
+This can lead to high volumes of simultaneous LTI requests, slowing down responses and, on rare occasions, the possibility that some requests may not return if too many courses are being loaded by multiple users.